Stage 3 B Chronic Kidney Disease: What It Means and How to Manage It

 Chronic kidney disease (CKD) affects millions of people worldwide, often progressing slowly and silently until advanced stages.
 Among its five stages, Stage 3 B chronic kidney disease is particularly important because it marks a moderate decline in kidney function and signals the need for careful monitoring and management.

 In this article, we’ll break down what Stage 3 B chronic kidney disease is, how it differs from other stages, symptoms to watch for, and steps you can take to preserve kidney function and live well.
+If you want to explore additional support options, you can click here.

 Causes and Risk Factors